AishwaryaBhanage/Bike_Share/README.md

 Analyze

 Case Study – Analyze phase
-•	How should you organize your data to perform analysis on it?
+1. How should you organize your data to perform analysis on it?
-•	Has your data been properly formated?
+2. Has your data been properly formated?
-•	What surprises did you discover in the data?
+3. What surprises did you discover in the data?
-•	What trends or relationships did you find in the data?
+4. What trends or relationships did you find in the data?
-•	How will these insights help answer your business questions?
+5. X	How will these insights help answer your business questions?

 Key Tasks:
 1. Aggregate your data so it’s useful and accessible.